 During the peak of summer, a single cow can host anywhere from 1,000 to 4,000 horn flies.
 In fact, it's estimated that each cow loses about 10 pounds of blood per summer due to these pesky insects.
 And watch out for stable flies too - just 4-6 of them per cow can have a significant economic impact.

 Fly Control Methods for Cattle

 Achieve fly control in cattle by reducing fly populations to levels below the economic threshold.
-Meaning, instead of 1,000-4,000 horn flies per cow, aim to keep flies at a maximum of 200 per cow using proven fly control methods.
+Instead of 1,000-4,000 horn flies per cow, aim to keep flies at a maximum of 200 per cow using proven fly control methods.

-There’s a wide range of fly control options available today, such as ear tags, sprays, oilers, dust bags, vet guns and feed additives.
+Many fly control options are available today, such as ear tags, sprays, oilers, dust bags, vet guns and feed additives.
 Combining multiple tools may be necessary for effective fly control in beef production, due to the fact that resistance can occur.

 How to Manage Cattle Parasites

 Parasites pose a major threat to grazing animals.
 In forages that are less than 2-3 inches tall, parasites are more prevalent in the spring as the grass begins to grow and temperatures warm up.